Medically reviewed by Drugs.com. Last updated on Mar 17, 2019.

 Use: Labeled Indications

-Topical treatment of recurrent herpes simplex labialis (cold sores)
+Herpes labialis (cold sores): Topical treatment of recurrent herpes labialis (cold sores) adults and children ≥12 years of age

 Hypersensitivity to the penciclovir or any component of the formulation

-Herpes simplex labialis (cold sores): Topical: Apply cream at the first sign or symptom of cold sore (eg, tingling, swelling); apply every 2 hours during waking hours for 4 days.
+Herpes labialis (cold sores): Topical: Apply cream at the first sign or symptom of cold sore (eg, tingling, swelling) or appearance of lesion; apply every 2 hours during waking hours for 4 days.

 Refer to adult dosing.

 Topical: Apply only to herpes labialis on the lips and face.
-Apply sufficient amount to cover lesions and gently rub into the affected area.
+Clean and dry affected area prior to application.
+Apply sufficient amount to cover lesions or area of tingling (or other symptoms) before the lesion appears; gently rub into the affected area.
 Avoid application in or near eyes since it may cause irritation.
+Wash hands with soap and water after application.

 Store at controlled room temperature of 20°C to 25°C (68°F to 77°F).